nlfiedler/emagick.rs/README.md

 ## Escript Usage

 When using this library with an escript, it may be necessary to set the environment variable `NIF_DIR` to the path that contains the `.so` file for emagick.rs, which may look something like `_build/default/lib/emagick_rs/priv`, if you are using rebar3.

+## Dirty Scheduler Support

+Technically the functions in this library are CPU intensive, since they are processing image files and that takes a non-trivial amount of time.
+However, support for dirty CPU schedulers in Erlang 19 has been marked as experimental, and as such is often not available with a base installation.
+When this status changes, the dirty CPU flags will be added back to the NIF function definitions.